Constitution and Bylaws

 d. keep a true account of receipts and disbursements,

-e. give a full report at each annual meeting of the Society,
+e. give a full report at each annual meeting of the Iowa Society,

 Upon receipt of the billing statement from the General Society, the Treasurer shall pay to the General Society, the per capita dues based on membership of the Iowa Society as of December 31 of the previous year, except that no dues shall be paid to the General Society for any member of the Iowa Society who has been excused from paying the annual dues on account of his or her being actively engaged in the armed forces of his or her country of allegiance.

-J. The Historian shall examine and report upon the lineage papers, both original and supplemental, of all applicants for membership; shall keep a complete list of members and of all lines of descent filed by them; retain a copy of all lineage papers and may do other work assigned by the Board of Assistants and make an annual report to the Board in writing.
+J. The Historian shall examine and report number of approved and outstanding original and supplemental applications for membership; shall keep a complete list of members and of all lines of descent approved for them; retain a copy of all applications and make an annual report to the Board in writing.

 K. The Surgeon shall have been duly admitted to the practice of medicine.

 L. The Secretary, Treasurer, Historian, Assistant Historian, and Newsletter Editor shall be exempt from the payment of annual dues.
-All expenses actually incurred by these five named officers, in connection with the duties of their respective offices, shall be paid by the Society upon presentation of an itemized report to the Board of Assistants.
+All expenses actually incurred by these five named officers, in connection with the duties of their respective offices, shall be paid by the Iowa Society upon presentation of an itemized report to the Treasurer.

-N. The Junior Membership Chairman shall keep a record of all Junior membership applications, issue Junior Membership Certificates, make a report at each annual meeting and notify Junior members, approaching 25 years of age, regarding transfer to the General Society.
-(Those not wishing to transfer will be dropped from the membership rolls and so notified.).
+N. The Junior Membership Chairman shall keep a record of all Junior membership applications, issue Junior Membership Certificates, make a report at each annual meeting and notify Junior members, approaching 25 years of age, regarding application to the General Society.
+(Those not wishing to apply for adult membership will be dropped from the membership rolls.).
 Junior members have no annual dues.

-O. The Newsletter Editor shall compile and publish the Iowa Hawkeye Newsletter in a timely fashion so that the notice of any state meeting arrives 45 days prior to the event.
+O. The Newsletter Editor shall compile and publish the Iowa Hawkeye Newsletter in a timely fashion so that the notice of any Iowa Society meeting arrives 45 days prior to the event.
 The Fall issue shall contain the dues notice for the following year.

-P. The Immediate Past Governor shall provide advice and assistance to the Board in order to assure continuity of operations from the previous administration.
+P. The Immediate Past Governor shall provide advice and assistance to the Board of Assistants in order to assure continuity of operations from the previous administration.

 ARTICLE II – BOARD OF ASSISTANTS AND STANDING COMMITTEES